If you don’t see your question here, post it on Piazza or come to office hours! See the links in the navigation bar for both of those options.

 I’m having trouble with some of the string-method puzzles.
 Any suggestions?

-When using string methods like replace
+When using string methods like replace and split that take

 one or more separate strings as inputs, keep in mind that you can